 18 common risks of online shopping and how to protect yourself

-Shopping on the Internet is convenient and economical.
+Online shopping is convenient and economical.
 But this kind of shopping has its drawbacks.
-Hackers and other online criminals are constantly trying to trick buyers with fake offers and discounts.
-According to a recent Better Business Bureau report, online shopping fraud is the second most risky type of fraud after job fraud, writes GOBankingRates.
+Hackers and other online criminals are constantly trying to trick shoppers with fake deals and discounts.
+According to a recent report from the Better Business Bureau, online shopping fraud is the second most risky type of fraud after job fraud.
+GOBankingRates.

 Although online shopping does not always lead to identity theft, there are other risks.
 You can lose money, get a fake product, or get nothing at all.
 By knowing the most common types of fraud that online shoppers face, you can protect yourself.
 What you should pay attention to?